JohanLi1990/Learning_Notes/TulingNotes.md

     - if the node predecessor is head, then it is the current thread's turn, tryAcquire the thread
     - if succeed, return to `dowait` return index, and finally `lock.unlock()`, else retry in the for loop.
     - other threads in the same SyncQueue will do like wise.

+## 并发容器（Map、List、Set）实战及其原理分析
+- `CopyOnWriteArrayList`, `CopyOnWriteArraySet`:
+  - replace Vector, SynchronizedList
+  - used in More Read than Write Scenario.
+  - used in more static datas.
+  - Real life application: **blacklist**
+  - Reentrant Lock -> copy, moddification -> volatile -> unlock
+  - **Downside:** heavy on rams
+  - **Not strongly consistent**
+  - iterator is `fail-safe` here, as opposed to `fail-fast` in normal `ArrayList`
+- `ConcurrentHashMap`
+  - `computeIfAbsent`, `merge` is very important, it solves the `read -> modify -> write` problem with group transactions
+  - Data strucutre: Hashmap + CAS & synchronized.
+  - CAS on table slot, `synchronized` on bucket head, CAS spinlock on `TreeBin.lockState`
+  - During resize: CAS and synchronized on transfer control, cooperative resizing.
+  - **per bucket granularity**
+  - **no longer using segment lock after jdk 1.7**
+- `ConcurrentSkipListMap`
+  - used in highly concurrent, support orderly and ranged query.
+O(logN) query
+  - need to control the height.
+- E-Commerce use cases:
+  - **How do we record sales of each item, in a promotional event:**
+    - HashMap not threadsafe.
+    - HashTable to heavy, not performant
+    - ConcurrentHashMap
+  - **During the promotional event, record down what the user viewed, and how many times he/she viewed the item, and do it for ALL users**
+    - Every body views **a lot of** items, so we are talking about **Lots of read, and lots of writes**
+    - if we use `ConcurrentHashMap`, each key might have a lot of entries, and this might result in TreeBinfy.
+    - and TreeBins (RBT) will have rebalances (rotateleft, rotateRight) during insertions, and removal, so this will leads to high contentions when doing TreeBin.lock
+    - ConcurrentSkipListMap. more performant when it comes to LRLW(lot of read lots of write)
+  - **How to keep a black list of users**
+    - LRFW (lots of read few writes) , CopyOnWriteArrayList

 ## Key Takeawys, AQS Design philosopy (lock free until it is absolutely unavoidable):
 - *Establish the wake-up contract before sleeping*, like what we did in `shouldParkAfterFailedAcquire`